jcsherin/jcsherin.github.io/posts/2025-06-24-parquet-dremel-record-shredding/index.md

 Parquet or flat, relational tables.
 Many, mistakenly believe that nested data structures inherently leads to slower query performance.
 This belief probably stems from a comparison with OLTP systems.

+In the time before Parquet storing and querying nested data structures at scale was slow.
+The first system to fix the performance gap was Google BigQuery powered by the Dremel engine.
+Parquet adopted the Dremel representation for nested data structures in its own file format.
+This was not done as an afterthought.
+So Parquet came with ground up support for storing and querying both nested data structures and relational, flat data.

+The inner workings of the Dremel representation is complicated.
+A simple search will surface many posts which explains the mechanical aspects of Dremel encoding in much detail.
+I am thankful to those authors because it was extremely helpful when I wanted to write my own implementation from scratch.
+So I am not going to spend much time repeating what has already been written better elsewhere.
+(Links below)